Kossi-Francois/DeepVision/README.md

 # server
 A server for tensorflow image captioning api

-a api wich will be host on python anywhere
+a api wich will be hosted on python anywhere